Indigenous peoples in Argentina

 The most populous Indigenous groups were the Aonikenk, Kolla, Qom, Wichí, Diaguita, Mocoví, Huarpes, Mapuche and Guarani.
 Many Argentines also identify as having at least one Indigenous ancestor; a genetic study conducted by the University of Buenos Aires in 2011 showed that more than 56% of the 320 Argentines sampled were shown to have at least one Indigenous ancestor in one parental lineage and around 11% had Indigenous ancestors in both parental lineages.

 The Jujuy Province, in the Argentine Northwest, is home to the highest percentage of Indigenous people with 10.07%, followed by Salta with 9.96% and Chubut with 7.92%.

 History

 Artifacts at the Pío Pablo Díaz Museum in Cachi, Salta Province.
 One of several in Argentina devoted to the ethnology of Indigenous peoples.

 Pre-Columbian history

 The earliest known evidence of Indigenous peoples in Argentina is dated 11,000 BC and was discovered in what is now known as the Piedra Museo archaeological site in Santa Cruz Province.
 The Cueva de las Manos, also in Santa Cruz, is over 10,000 years old.
 Both are among the oldest evidence of Indigenous culture in the Americas, and have, with several similarly ancient sites on other parts of the Southern Hemisphere, challenged the "Clovis First" hypothesis on the settlement of the Americas (the assumption, based on lacking evidence to the contrary, that the Clovis culture was the first in the Western Hemisphere).

+Some indigenous groups from present-day Bolivia were resettled as mitmas in Argentina by the Inca Empire in the late 15th century.
+This was case of some Chuyes from Cochabamba and Churumatas from Tarija who ended up in Salta.
+Part of the Moyos Moyos from Tarija were resettled in Jujuy.